liuchengxu/space-vim/README.md

 You need to statisfy some prerequisites to make all the plugins work, especially vim complied with certain features, such as python, and some other tools used by related plugins.
 [Here is a recommended list](doc/tutorial_cn.md#prerequisites).

-It is easy to install space-vim with curl or wget.
+For linux and macOS, it is easy to install space-vim with curl or wget.

 - curl